+-

+-

+-

-Step 1: Define the question Step 2: Choose concepts that represent the main ideas Circle keywords in the research question above and brainstorm others:
+tep 2: Choose concepts

+der tify keywords that represent the main i ideas from the above description n and brainstorm others:

-Step 3: Arrange the concepts hierarchically
+Step 3: Arrange the concepts

-- Create a new map in CmapTools (under File choose New Cmap). - To add your concepts, double click anywhere on the map. - Move your concepts around on the map by clicking and dragging. - Arrange them hierarchically or in a logical order.
+- Create a new map in CmapTools (under File choose New Cmap). - To add your concepts, double click anywhere on the map. - Move your concepts around on the map by clicking and dragging. - Arrange concepts hierarchically or in a logical order.

-Step 4: Connect the concepts with linking words or phrases
+Step 4: Connect the concepts